-I went to the grocery store on Friday to STOCK UP so that I could make enough meals for the next 14 days without leaving the house (as recommended).
+I went to the grocery store on Friday to STOCK UP so that I could make enough meals for the next 14 days without leaving the house (as recommended by our state due to the coronavirus pandemic).
 I’m sharing my meal plan here in case you need some ideas.

 My cart was so full that it was honestly a little embarrassing.
 But I’m glad I did this because my 12-year-old has not been feeling well (with a fever), so we’re definitely all staying very close to home right now!
 It’s nice to know that I don’t have to go anywhere for a while with so much uncertainty out there.
 This is such a sad and scary time, and it’s going to take us a little time to find our “new normal” with a suddenly cleared schedule (no more sports, school, etc. due to the coronavirus pandemic).